 Another major difference between bronzer and blush is how they’re applied: blush is made to be applied directly to the apples of the cheeks and cheekbones, while bronzer can be applied both to the cheekbones and brow, jawline, and other contours of the face and décolletage.

 Choosing between bronzer and blush is a matter of mood and occasion.
 If you’re going for a natural look, bronzer can add a hint of color and definition.
 Bronzer is perfect for casual weekend events, as well as more made-up evening looks, particularly those that include contouring.

 Blush can add a touch of softer, flushed color and is also great for daywear, but use it sparingly—blushes are often very pigmented and can go on heavy if you're not careful.
 Whichever you choose, keep in mind that less is more, and be sure to keep the color (whether pink or bronze) within range of your natural skin tone.

 What They're Best For

 Bronzer and blush can also be used in combination.
-To pull off the look, apply blush first, directly to the cheekbone.
-Next, highlight the top of cheekbones using a light sweep of bronzer.
+To pull off the look, apply blush first, directly to the apples of your cheeks.
+Next, create the appearance of lifted cheekbones by gently sweeping some bronzer in the hollows of your cheeks.
 Use your makeup brush to blend the tones for a smooth color gradient that naturally accentuates your cheekbones.